deadsoftie/TetrisCPP/README.md

 ## Core Design Overview

-This implementation focuses on using templates and resoruce management using the Big 4.
+This implementation focuses on using templates and resource management using the Big 4.
 The templates are used for reusability and type safety.

 `Buffer<T>` manages any type of 1D array buffer (e.g., the game field or the screen), handling memory allocation, copying, and cleanup generically and safely.